semaphoreci/docs/docs/reference/semaphore-changelog.md

         - `libimobiledevice`
         - `ideviceinstaller`
         - `ios-deploy`
-- New convenience Docker image available in Semaphore's DockerHub Account - android with `flutter` preinstalled.
+- A new convenience Docker image is available in Semaphore's DockerHub Account: android with `flutter` preinstalled.
-A detailed list can be found in [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG#L792).
+A detailed list can be found in the [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG#L792).

 ### Week of January 13, 2020

-- New: "Jump to a branch or pull request" quick search modal dialog, available on the project page.
+- New: "Jump to a branch or pull request" quick search modal dialog available on the project page.
 - Additions to ubuntu1804 image:
     - Python 3.8
     - Snapd
-- Updates to the ubuntu1804 image :
+- Updates to the ubuntu1804 image:
     - Awc-cli       1.16 -> 1.17.1
     - Firefox esr 68.2.0 -> 68.4.1
     - Geckodriver 0.21.0 -> 0.26.0